Hodds2021/Examples/README.md

 # Examples
-Examples of projects for knowledge
+Examples of projects for knowledge.